Vermont Surety Bonds

 Vermont License & Permit Bonds

 In Vermont, relatively few businesses must be licensed at the state level.
 Those that do, however, may also be required to purchase a license bond as a condition of licensing.
 The most common business licenses required are for retailers selling liquor or tobacco, investment advisors, mortgage lenders and brokers, and motor vehicle dealers.
 Anyone applying for a license for the first time or renewing a license in one of these fields will need to obtain or renew a license and permit bond.
-These bonds guarantee that the business will operate in a lawful and ethical manner.
-This protects both the state and consumers against financial loss due to the deliberate or negligent bad acts of the licensee.

 Vermont Court Bonds